Back

 Key Takeaways

-• PTO payout (aka PTO cash out) is when you pay out the value of an employee’s unused vacation days, sick time, or other paid time off (PTO)
+- PTO payout (PTO cash out) is when you pay out the value of an employee’s unused vacation days, sick time, or other paid time off (PTO)

-• Payout of PTO usually occurs at year’s-end, at retirement, or at employment separation; unless you have a PTO conversion program for year-round cash out options
+- Payout of PTO usually occurs at year’s-end, at retirement, or at employment separation, unless you have PTO conversion

 What is PTO Payout?

-PTO payout is when an employer pays out the value of an employee’s accrued-but-unused paid time off (PTO).
-This usually happens when an employee leaves their company, though sometimes employees can cash out their unused PTO at year’s end, or under other circumstances.
+PTO payout is when an employer cashes out the value of an employee’s accrued-but-unused paid time off (PTO).
+This usually happens when an employee leaves their company, though sometimes companies cash out unused PTO at year’s end, or under other circumstances.

 PTO payout can apply to vacation time, sick time, and other forms of paid time off.